 If you are self-employed, not working, or under 18 you can make your own contributions.
-These are called voluntary contributions, and you can make them through the Scheme, Inland Revenue, or Kiwibank if you are a Kiwibank customer.
+These are called voluntary contributions, and you can make them to us, Inland Revenue, or Kiwibank if you are a Kiwibank customer.
 You can make regular contributions or lump sum contributions whenever you want to.